How to Build Your Branding Project Team to Get Things Done

 So yes, conversations, meetings, collaboration, decisions…they’re all much more straightforward in a smaller group than a larger one.

 When working with an agency such as ours, who expects a true partnership, we expect that your team is able to dig in with us, to dedicate time to meetings and feedback each week, to provide feedback in a unified voice, and to act as a unit, dedicated to the cause of furthering your brand alongside our efforts.
 The more nimble this core project team, the better able we all are to remain focused, available, and consistently effective.
+The sweet spot for this core project team is 1-4.
+More than 4, and inter-team communication and collaboration becomes unwieldy.

 From this description, you probably already know this isn’t just a “project team.”
 This is a super team of power players.
 You want the folks who can get sh*t done, speak up when they see something amiss, collaborate, and commit to seeing the project through to its very exciting and transformative end.